 You will also have a good framework on which to choose your homeschooling approach and curriculum and later build your schedule.

-2. Choose Your Approach
+Step 2: Choose Your Approach

 Bearing in mind that your homeschool does not have to model a public or private school set up (or even copy other homeschoolers), you have freedom to make your homeschool unique to meet the needs and desires of your family—so start dreaming!